AWS Security Pillar: A Well-Architected Cloud Environment

 - AWS Config—provides you with a detailed inventory of your AWS resources and their current configurations.
 It also allows for auto-remediation if actions are taken to change configurations in appropriately.

 - Amazon GuardDuty—Think of this as your guard dog.
-It will monitor your cloud, looking for malicious activity and unauthorised behaviour.
+It will monitor your cloud, looking for malicious activity and unauthorized behavior.

-- AWS Security Hub—A tool that gathers, organises, and prioritises notifications, alerts, and findings from both AWS and third-party products.
+- AWS Security Hub—A tool that gathers, organizes, and prioritizes notifications, alerts, and findings from both AWS and third-party products.